HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/tutorials/scriptapps/common-setup/post-deployment/verify_link_module_to_theme.md

 ## Verify in WebSphere Application Server

-To verify, login to the WebSphere console.
-Under the *Applications* tab, then the *Application Types* and then lastly in the *Business-level applications*, you can search for your application name in the table in the right-hand side.
+To verify, log in to the WebSphere console.
+Under the *Applications* tab, then the *Application Types*, and then lastly in the *Business-level applications*, you can search for your application name in the table in the right-hand side.
    ![Upload to WAS](../../images/17WASUpload7.png)

 ## Verify In HCL DX and Link to Theme